 For demonstration purposes, we’ll use a simple computer vision application which is connected to a CV camera and runs on an edge device:

-The camera driver captures images from the CV camera every second and sends them to the model.
-The model detects something and shows the results in the user interface.
+The camera driver captures images from the CV camera every second and forwards them to the model, which then detects objects and displays the results in the user interface.

 If an application needs to save an image from a CV camera, it can simply save it on a hard drive.
 We can use a timestamp as a unique identifier, and organize folders and files so that we can access it later via a time interval.